levigo-systems/fluent-plugin-mattermost/README.md

 # Installation requirement

-For the plugin to work properly, you need to have the following gems installed
+For the plugin to work properly, you need to have the following gem installed
 - fluent-logger
 ```
 $ gem install fluent-logger